FAR: Function-preserving Attention Replacement for IMC-friendly Inference: Function-preserving Attention Replacement

 \subsection{Replacement Strategy}

-Figure~\ref{fig:loss} provides an overview of our proposed attention replacement framework.
-We replace attention blocks in a pre-trained vision transformer with learnable sequential modules supervised via both the block-level distillation and the global task loss.

-We consider a pretrained vision transformer (e.g., DeiT) composed of $L$ layers, where each layer consists of an attention block $A_l$ and a feedforward block $F_l$, connected via residual paths and layer normalization.
+Figure~\ref{fig:loss} provides an overview of our proposed FAR framework.
+We replace all attention modules in a pretrained transformer with multihead BiLSTM modules supervised via both the layer-wise distillation and the global task loss.
+Considering a transformer composed of $L$ layers, where each layer consists of an attention block $A_l$ and a feedforward block $F_l$, connected via residual paths and layer normalization.
 The $l$-th layer processes input $\mathbf{x}_l \in \mathbb{R}^{T \times h}$ (where $T$ is the sequence length and $h$ is the embedding size) as:

-The core operation in $A_l(\cdot)$ is the softmax attention, which computes pairwise similarity between token embeddings.
-This dynamic activation-to-activation multiplication incurs $\mathcal{O}(T^2)$ complexity and impedes deployment on memory-bounded or low-parallelism hardware platforms.

-Motivated by the observed redundancy and progressive smoothing of attention patterns across layers~\cite{he2024matterstransformers, bhojanapalli2021leveragingredundancy}, we hypothesize that each attention block performs a learned sequence-to-sequence transformation that can be approximated by a simpler sequential module.

-Given this hypothesis, our objective is to replace each attention block $A_l$ with a learnable substitute $A_l'$, such that the modified layer becomes:
+The core operation in $A_l(\cdot)$ is softmax attention, which performs all-pairs activation multiplication to mix token representations.
+This operation is precisely the component we aim to eliminate: it induces the quadratic activation interaction and non-local dataflow that the sequential substitute is designed to avoid.
+Our objective is to replace each attention block $A_l$ with a learnable substitute $A_l'$, such that the modified layer becomes: